 We host one-week camps for 11-12 weeks in the summer and during all seasonal school breaks (spring, fall, and winter).
-The camp season includes over 78 camps and 1400 campers altogether.
-Camps for ages 3-4, 5-7, 8-12, and 10-13 are offered in a diverse range of creative and performing arts.
+We offer choices for children and teens aged 3-16 years old in a diverse range of creative, performing, and visual art disciplines.

-Our educational outreach residencies are housed in Putnam Heights and Edgemere and Cleveland schools.
+Our educational outreach residencies are housed in local Oklahoma City public school.
 Each semester we host up to four classes at each location and teach theatre skills as well as creative thinking and teamwork through drama education.
 Each class enjoys the thrill of a final performance for their friends and family.
 Educational outreach programs are provided at no or minimal cost to the school.

-Page to Stage is a traveling, short-term workshop series for Title I schools that focuses on literacy, comprehension, and “reading for meaning.”
-Each participating class has three workshops in their classroom with an OCT teaching artist that focus on vocabulary and plot using a well known story.
-A production of that story is then brought to the school, and finally each student in the class receives a copy of the book on which the play was based.
+Page to Stage is a traveling, short-term workshop series for Title I schools that focuses on literacy and comprehension.
+Each participating class has three workshops in their classroom with an OCT teaching artist that focus on vocabulary and plot using a well-known story.
+A production of that story is then brought to the school, and finally, each student in the class receives a copy of the book on which the play was based.
 The entire Page to Stage experience is made possible by OCT program sponsors and is free to the school.

-The Youth Board consists of seasoned children’s theatre kids, ages 13 and up, who have volunteered, performed and/or worked with us as they’ve grown.
+The Youth Advisory Board is a self-lead teen leadership group that is advised by OCT administrative staff and serves its surrounding community of students, families, and educators.
+The Youth Advisory Board consists of seasoned children’s theatre kids, ages 12-16, who have volunteered, performed and/or worked with us as they’ve grown.
 This group’s goals include fundraising, volunteering and creatively enhancing OCT’s programming in the community.

 Our teen volunteers are crucial during our seasonal camps and summer camp months, helping with a variety of tasks like stocking and running the Camp Store, creating the weekly programs, assisting different classes and Fun Time hours, escorting late/early campers to and from classes, and assisting the before and aftercare teachers.
 They also help with a variety of other tasks that are assigned as needed, during the summer and throughout the school year.
 Many of our volunteers have been campers for many years, and aspire to become teachers’ assistants when they are old enough.